Unboxed-Software/solana-course/content/token22-metadata.md

 **From `@solana/spl-token`:**

-- **`createInitializeMetadataPointerInstruction`:** Initializes a "metadata pointer" account linking an SPL Token account with its off-chain data.
+- **`createInitializeMetadataPointerInstruction`:** Initializes a "metadata pointer" account linking an SPL Token account with its metadata account.
 - **`createInitializeMintInstruction`:** Creates an instruction to initialize a new SPL Token mint.
 - **`ExtensionType`:** Specifies additional features that can be added to token accounts or mints.
 - **`getMintLen`:** Retrieves the byte size required for storing a mint account on the blockchain.
 - **`TOKEN_2022_PROGRAM_ID`:** The program ID of the SPL Token program, necessary for interacting with SPL tokens.

-After that, we have the interface `CreateMintWithMetadataPointerIxsInputs`, which represents the inputs this function needs to work properly.
+After that, we have the interface `CreateMintWithMetadataPointerInstructionsInputs`, which represents the inputs this function needs to work properly.
 Finally, we have the function itself, and here is a breakdown of the logic:

 - It starts by getting the metadataPDA using `getMetadataAccountAddressOnMetaplex`, which we talked about above.
 - Counting the amount of lamports we will need to allocate the mint account, taking into consideration that we are using the metadata-pointer extension because it will increase the size of the mint since we will have to store a bit more data in it than usual (the metadata-pointer and the authority, who can change this metadata-pointer in the future).